 Outdoor blankets designed for warmth will be made from materials like fleece or wool.
 They may also be filled with down or other insulation.
 This extra bulk means they usually won’t fold as easily as thinner blankets — and most will not come with carrying bags.
 Some may have a water-resistant lining, but combining warmth and weather-resistance usually results in a blanket that’s stiffer, heavier, and bulkier.

-If you’re using your blanket as a ground cover, you’ll want it to be at least 60 inches long so that the average adult can lay on it with most of their body protected.
+If you’re planning a picnic or attending a concert and want to use your blanket as a ground cover, you’ll want it to be at least 60 inches long so that the average adult can lay on it with most of their body protected.
 A blanket that measures at least 60 to 70 inches long and 45 to 55 inches wide can seat four adults or accommodate two who are lying down.

 Both blankets intended for weather resistance and warmth should be moisture-resistant.
 Obviously, you’ll want a ground cover blanket to prevent dew or other water from seeping through.
 But it’s important in insulatory blankets, too — otherwise they won’t do a good job keeping you warm in case of unexpected showers or spilled drinks.
 At least one side of the blanket should be made from water-resistant polyester, PVC, or PEVA.